Jay Loeffler

-Jay Steven Loeffler (born December 27, 1955) is an American physician at Massachusetts General Hospital where he has served as Chair of the Department of Radiation Oncology since 2000.
-He is the Herman and Joan Suit Professor of Radiation Oncology and Professor of Neurosurgery at Harvard Medical School.
+Jay Steven Loeffler (December 27, 1955 – June 22, 2023) was an American physician at Massachusetts General Hospital, where he served as chair of the Department of Radiation Oncology since 2000.
+He was the Herman and Joan Suit Professor of Radiation Oncology and professor of neurosurgery at Harvard Medical School.

 Education and training

 Born in Carlisle, Pennsylvania, Loeffler attended The Hill School in Pottstown, Pennsylvania, Williams College, and the Alpert Medical School at Brown University.
 After medical school, he trained at the former Harvard Joint Center for Radiation Therapy in Boston serving as Chief Resident.
 He worked in the Laboratory of Radiobiology under John B. Little at the Harvard School of Public Health.
 He was an attending physician at the Brigham and Women's Hospital and Dana–Farber Cancer Institute specializing in neuro-oncology and was the founding director of the Brain Tumor Center.
 In 1996, he was recruited to the Massachusetts General Hospital to be the director of the Francis Burr Proton Therapy Center before assuming the role as department chair.